 Every Mercyhurst Preparatory School graduate will have completed at least 100 hours of service in the community.
-Annually, a minimum of 25 service must be completed no later than March 31.
+Annually, a minimum of 25 service hours must be completed no later than March 31.
+Service for the upcoming school year may begin on April 1 and be entered into X2VOL at that point.
 Doing appropriate service, properly entering in the hours to the student’s X2VOL (Naviance) account, and having all necessary verification information will ensure that a student earns a passing grade.
-Questions about service can be sent by e-mail to firstname.lastname@example.org.
+Questions about service can be sent by e-mail to firstname.lastname@example.org or by calling the Community Service Coordinator, Hannah Tatar, at 814.824.2476.

-Your service may be done for any non-profit organization whose mission coheres with our Catholic Mercy identity.
-Students are required to complete at least 70% of their total hours doing the works of mercy* or directly relating to the Critical Concerns** of the Sisters of Mercy.
-The remaining 30% of their hours may be completed at any registered non-profit.
-A non-profit has tax-free status and has an IRS 501(c)(3) number.
-Non-profits usually fall into one of the following groups: arts, culture, and humanities; education; environment; health; human services; hunger and homelessness; international, foreign affairs; social justice and advocacy; religious/faith-based organizations; charities; programs for aging people; and community or school athletic programs.
+Your service may be done for any nonprofit organization whose mission coheres with our Catholic Mercy identity.
+Students are required to complete at least 70% of their total hours doing service that directly encounters or interacts with human beings.
+This can include advocacy work for human rights organizations.
+These interactions include service relating to the Spiritual and Corporal works of Mercy or directly relating to the Critical Concerns** of the Sisters of Mercy.
+The remaining 30% of their hours may be completed at any registered nonprofit.
+A nonprofit has tax-free status and has an IRS 501(c)(3) number.
+Nonprofits usually fall into one of the following groups: arts, culture, and humanities; education; environment; health; human services; hunger and homelessness; international, foreign affairs; social justice and advocacy; religious/faith-based organizations; charities; programs for aging people; and community or school athletic programs.

-- Babysitting for an individual family is and/or working without pay for a regular business cannot be counted as community service for any reason.
+Babysitting for an individual family or working without pay for a regular business will not be considered as community service for any reason.

 * There are two traditional categories for works of mercy: